 “My advice for someone trying to lead a fulfilled life is to just surround yourself with positivity.
 We are continuously bombarded with negativity either from the media, peers or family.
 Just breathe, figure out what is truly important to you and focus on that.
 If it isn’t contributing to your overall wellbeing, you don’t need it.
 It is completely okay to put yourself first, in the end you are your best friend.” –Anna Jewel Marcellino, living with Obsessive Compulsive Disorder

-“Celebrate the small victories… cooking a nice meal, playing a game with your children, reaching out to a friend, even taking time to shower and get dressed in the morning.
+“Celebrate the small victories… cooking a nice meal, playing a game with your children, reaching out to a friend, taking medication and choosing to learn more about your available options… even taking time to shower and get dressed in the morning.
 Battling your own mind every day is tough but you are succeeding every day in a hundred little ways that all add up.” –Sasha, living with Depression and C-PTSD (Complex post-traumatic stress disorder)

 “Sometimes it takes a bit longer to get to a mental place where you can actually go after your dreams, but give yourself time and keep trying, because you will get there!
 When you’re depressed or overly anxious, especially when it seems like a constant battle, it is difficult to find the motivation to do anything.
 It feels like too much and too hard.
 You can still accomplish so much though, if you keep trying and working at your dreams!
 There have been many times where I’ve felt, what is the use of all this?
 Then the more I worked on it and kept trying, the more I was able to accomplish, and you can too!” –Bonnie, living with Depression and Anxiety